thokuest/rdmueller.github.io/_posts/2016-4-28-bamboo-spark.md

 ---
 layout: post
-title: Wacom Bamboo Spark: could have been so much more...
+title: Wacom Bamboo Spark - could have been so much more...
 tags: []
 ---